"THE KEY TO SUCCESS"

 This sculpture was carved by Cameron in the summer of 2019 during his time at Cassiar Mountain Jade Store.
 Cameron was inspired by the customs of the First Nation peoples in Canada and wanted to create a representation of a Ceremonial Peace Pipe.
 Ceremonial Peace Pipes were traditionally used by a number of First Nation cultures in their sacred ceremonies.
 They were used to offer prayers in a religious ceremony, to make a ceremonial commitment, or to seal a covenant or treaty

 This was made using nephrite jade, red cedar wood, and feathers.
-This sculpture is available for sale at Cassiar Mountain Jade Store, BC, Canada.
+This sculpture was sold in August 2020 by Cassiar Mountain Jade Store, BC, Canada.